How You Can Help

 - Short-term keepers: tomatoes, cucumbers, summer squash, lettuce, broccoli, beans

 Farmers can support gleaning activities either in the field or at a farmer’s market.
-Contact a local Maine Harvest for Hunger coordinator to find out how you can help.
+Contact your local Extension office to find out how you can help.

 Sweet Land Farm, Starks, Maine